← All InsightsBuilding in Public

 The Orchestration Moment

-But one day I realized I was about to cross into something called *orchestration*.
+But one day I realized I was about to cross into something called orchestration.
 (Forgive me — it's a tech term.)
-What it means is this: [the orchestrator](/blog/the-orchestrator-agents-managing-agents) — the early pain of keeping the AI agents on track, accurate, and efficient had been resolved to a point where I could actually rely on them for specific tasks.
-Now I could start looking at long workflows — sequences of work, not just one-off tricks.
+What it means is this: the orchestrator — the early pain of keeping the AI agents on track, accurate, and efficient — had been resolved to a point where I could actually rely on them for specific tasks.
+Now I could start looking at long workflows: sequences of work, not just one-off tricks.

 Early on, I couldn't rely on an AI agent to write content correctly or consistently.
 Couldn't rely on it for code either.
-But gradually I figured out the things that made both of those work — and that was imperative, because the last thing I needed to do was unleash an unreliable agent that could hardly do one task well and apply it to a whole series of tasks.
+The last thing I needed to do was unleash an unreliable agent that could hardly do one task well and apply it to a whole series of tasks.
 We've all worked with someone like that.
 Now imagine it happening at computer speed.

 Coming Together